ryansafner/metricsF21/content/home/hero.md

 +++

-# Microeconomic Analysis
+# Econometrics

-## ECON 306 • Fall 2021 • Hood College
+## ECON 480 • Fall 2021 • Hood College

-### Learn the common tools and techniques that economists use to model the world around you.
+### Learn how to analyze data using the canonical models of econometics with R.

 By the end of this course, you will:

-1. apply the models of microeconomics (constrained optimization and equilibrium) towards explaining real world behavior of individuals, firms, & governments
+1. understand how to evaluate statistical and empirical claims;
-2. explore the effects of economic and political processes on market performance (competition, market prices, profits and losses, property rights, entrepreneurship, market power, market failures, public policy, government failures)
+2. use the fundamental models of causal inference and research design;
-3. apply the economic way of thinking to real world issues in writing
+3. gather, analyze, and communicate with real data in R.